ceeideu/documentation/CONTRIBUTING.md

 # Contributing
 Below you'll find a set of guidelines for how to contribute to this documentation.

+### Technologies used
+All the documentation is written in Markdown.
+To generate a static website based on these files, we are using [VitePress](https://vitepress.dev/) with few customizations.

 ### Installation
 #### Prerequisites
 - Node.js version 18 or higher.